softwarewright/softwarewright.github.io/docs/blog/posts/api-testing-sandbox.md

 ## What is API Testing?

 Before developing a sandbox for API Testing what it is and its importance.
 API Testing, generally speaking, allows validation of endpoints and their results within an API.
 This validation can consist of checking status codes, the response body, the response headers, and many more attributes of the request.
-Before the end of this post, you will have stood up a fake server using Docker, as well as tested said server using JavaScript.
+Before the end of this post, you will have stood up a fake API using Docker, as well as tested said API using JavaScript.

 ## Why JavaScript for API Testing?